FemputerTech/MealPlanner/README.md

-# Welcome to my Recipe and Meal Planner App!
+# Welcome to my Recipe and Meal Planner App

-## About

 API: [EDAMAM API](https://developer.edamam.com/edamam-docs-recipe-api)

 Description: Develop a recipe and meal planning application that helps users find recipes and plan meals.

-# Search for a recipe
+## Search for a recipe

 You can search by food, cuisine, diet, intolerances, and type.